ohmjs/ohm/doc/syntax-reference.md

 (See [src/built-in-rules.ohm](https://github.com/harc/ohm/blob/main/packages/ohm-js/src/built-in-rules.ohm).)

-`any`: Matches the next character in the input stream, if one exists.
+`any`: Matches the next Unicode character — i.e., a single code point — in the input stream, if one exists.

+**NOTE:** A JavaScript string is a sequence of 16-bit _code units_.
+Some Unicode characters, such as emoji, are encoded as pairs of 16-bit values.
+For example, the string `'😆'` has length 2, but contains a single Unicode code point.
+Prior to Ohm v17, `any` always consumed a single 16-bit code unit, rather than a full Unicode character.

 `letter`: Matches a single character which is a letter (either uppercase or lowercase).